toddwint/typelines/README.md

     - ENTER will copy the item to the clipboard and select the next item in the list
     - DELETE will remove the selected item from the list
     - UP will select the item above the currently selected item
-    - DOWN will select the item above the currently selected item
+    - DOWN will select the item below the currently selected item
     - CTRL-ENTER will toggle the keyboard listener
     - CTRL-E will open the edit selected item dialog
     - CTRL-I will open the insert after selected item dialog